dimasd-angga/ghostinote/docs/research-notes.md

 - Found: if the user disables 'Displays have separate Spaces' in System Settings, the overlay still works on all monitors.
 - Verified: Google Meet via Chrome 126 getDisplayMedia correctly skips our window.
 - Verified: QuickTime Player's screen recording cleanly excludes the overlay.
+- Confirmed: NSVisualEffectView does not affect capture exclusion - the exclusion is per-window, not per-view.